SalesforceCommerceCloud/b2c-crm-sync/README.md

 #### Configure Account Manager as a Salesforce AuthProvider

-16. Now that the scratch org has been created, the b2c-crm-sync package has been deployed, and the credentials of the user validated, you have to build the Auth Provider that will allow the Salesforce core platform to authenticate with the B2C instance.
+16. Now that the scratch org has been created, the b2c-crm-sync package has been deployed, and the credentials of the user validated, an Auth Provider must be defined that will allow the Salesforce platform to authenticate with the B2C instance.
 To do so, please execute the following CLI Command:

 ```bash
 npm run crm-sync:sf:authprovider:build